Master of Business Administration - MBA

 Transfer of Credit

-A total of nine graduate semester credits from another regionally accredited institution(s) may be accepted at the point of admission for transfer into the MBA program, with the approval of the program director, under the following conditions:
+A total of twelve graduate semester credits from another regionally accredited institution(s) may be accepted at the point of admission for transfer into the MBA program, with the approval of the program director, under the following conditions:

 - the course content is relevant to the MBA curriculum